vivekprm/vim-nvim-tmux-learning/vim-learnings.md

   - Now press Shift + I, which will put the editor in INSERT mode and then press #.
 This will add a hash to the first line.
   - Then press Esc (give it a second), and it will insert a # character on all other selected lines.

+# Visual Mode
+- Press v for visual mode and then press w, w it keeps selecting, until you press closing operator e.g. d to delete the selection.
+- Press SHIFT + V t0 select the entire line.
+Press 6 + k to select 6 lines above, 6 + j to select 6 lines below and press d to delete.
+Or press 6 + D + K to do the same.
+- CTRL + V to select a visual block.
+And followed by e.g. > to indent.

+# Replace Mode
+- SHIFT + R is replace mode.

 # Registers
 In case we yanked mltiple times we can see all those using ```:reg``` command.
 It shows all the registers and their contents.
 These regsiters have all the actions that we perform.
 So to paste from register 3 we press ```"3P```.
 Similarly we can yank into specific register using ```"7Y```